uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

 ---

-title: "Queries"
+title: "SQL Queries"
-teaching: 15
+teaching: 10
-exercises: 0
+exercises: 20
 questions:
+- "What is the syntax of the Structured Query Language (SQL)?"
-- "How do I connect to a cloud-based relational database?"
+- "How do I issue SQL queries to the database?"
-- "How do I issue basic queries?"
+- "What is the advantage of using SQL over other languages?"
 objectives:
-- "Learn how to connect to a relational database using a graphical user interface called dBeaver"
+- "Learn how to issue a SQL query within DBeaver"
-- "Become acquainted with a few simple SQL queries" key points:
+- "Become acquainted with the general structure of a SQL query"
+- "Explore some of the advantages SQL offers over other approaches"
+keypoints:
-- "dBeaver provides a simple interface for viewing database tables and testing SQL queries"
+- "SQL provides a simple yet powerful set of tools for performing anaylsis on your data"
 ---

 ## Issuing your first queries